 Power outages can occur at any time and for a variety of reasons, including severe weather.
 Learn about how you can prepare for power outages in your community and workplace.

 If you would like to report a power outage to BGE, call (877) 778-2222 or visit their Report An Outage page.

 Severe weather happens across the nation throughout the year and can include hazardous conditions produced by thunderstorms and winter storms, which can bring sudden impacts to any community.
 Learn about the potential impacts of severe weather in your area and what you can do to be prepared.

-If you would like to know more about Code Blue Alerts (for extreme cold) issued by the Baltimore City Health Department, visit health.baltimorecity.gov/emergency-preparedness-response/code-blue.
+Learn more about Code Blue Alerts (for extreme cold) issued by the Baltimore City Health Department.